Doug Armstrong is the new general manager of the St. Louis Blues, but by no means is he going to rest on any laurels.

 "The time has come for those players and others to stand up and be accountable," Armstrong said.
 "We're going to try to give each player as much support and as much of an opportunity to show us that they are for real.

 "We're removing the training wheels, the safety net.
 No more excuses for these guys to be the best they can be."

-Davis Payne will be running his first training camp as coach of the Blues, a team minus veteran leaders Keith Tkachuk and Paul Kariya.
+Davis Payne ran his first training camp as coach of the Blues, a team minus veteran leaders Keith Tkachuk and Paul Kariya.
 So, St. Louis will be looking for more from the young guys.
 Brad Boyes and Backes, two former 30-goal scorers, are just a start in replacing Tkachuk and Kariya.

 "The players will tell us who will take us along for the journey," Payne said.
 "Who will want to be the leaders?
 The guys who want to be on the ice when we are ahead and the guy who wants to be out there when we are behind.
 Those players who want to be there will get the ice time.
 There are plenty of young guys out there with those goals."